Counties served: Multnomah

 Outstationed advocates at:

-Outstationed or co-located advocates are staff from a nonprofit community-based advocacy program who spend part of their time working off-site (most commonly in DHS offices and community health clinics).
-They provide crisis intervention, ongoing advocacy services, and consult with their hosting agency's staff on issues pertaining to domestic and sexual violence.
+Outstationed or co-located advocates are staff members of a nonprofit community-based advocacy program who spend part of their time working off-site (most commonly in DHS offices and community health clinics).
+They provide confidential crisis intervention, advocacy services, and consult with their hosting agency's staff on issues pertaining to domestic and sexual violence.

 - DHS Self-Sufficiency